iLeoDo/LeetCode-OJ/README.md

 ###328.
 Odd Even Linked List
 ###329.
 Longest Increasing Path in a Matrix
 ###330.
 Patching Array
 ###331.
-Verify Preorder Serialization of a Binary Tree
+Verify Preorder Serialization of a Binary Tree :ok_hand:
+> * use stack to reduce the string.

 ###332.
 Reconstruct Itinerary
 ###333.
 Largest BST Subtree
 ###334.
 Increasing Triplet Subsequence